 - See the 1992 Olympic Park which lines the Mediterranean Sea.

 - Check out the unfinished Sagrada Familia cathedral, where construction started over 100 years ago by Gaudí.

 - Take the evening to revisit any of the sights, hit the beach, or explore on your own.

 You ever just start something so ambitious it takes you 140 years to finish?
 That’s the story of Antoni Gaudí’s yet-to-be-completed Sagrada Família Basilica.
 Maybe the world’s most unbelievable church—it has been under construction since 1882, and won’t be finished until 2026 at the earliest.
 You'll go on a guided tour inside the breathtaking basilica, learn about Gaudí’s big plans, and see firsthand that slow and steady wins the race.
-After, enjoy an included meal, probably in silence, as you try—and fail—to describe its beauty in words.
+After, enjoy an included glass of Sangria and snacks.

 Please note: This excursion must be booked at least 30 days prior to tour departure.